OPCFoundation/UA-ModelCompiler/README.md

 This repository is not updated directly.
 All changes are first made in a member-only version that can be found [here](https://github.com/OPCF-Members/UA-ModelCompiler).

 The version in the member-only repository includes content that is only available to OPC Foundation members such as draft versions of the specifications.
-When a new version of the OPC UA specification is released, the member-only content is removed and copied to the public reposotory.
+When a new version of the OPC UA specification is released, the member-only content is removed and copied to the public repository.

 In many cases, updates to the UA-ModelCompiler will require updates to [UA-.NETStandard](https://github.com/OPCFoundation/UA-.NETStandard) codebase.
 This means a complete release of the UA-ModelCompiler will need to wait for a update to UA-.NETStandard NuGet packages.
 The member only version links to a member only fork of [UA-.NETStandard](https://github.com/OPCF-Members/UA-.NETStandard-Prototypes) allows the changes to be viewed before they are merged with the public baseline.

 The public repository is updated as frequently as the OPC UA Specification (once every 3-5 months).
 When a release starts, all issues reported on the public repository will be reviewed and, if appropricate, incorporated into the member-only codebase.
-This includes any pull requests.
+This includes any pull requests to this public repository, which are subject to the [OPC Foundation Contributor License Agreement (CLA)](https://cla-assistant.io/OPCFoundation/UA-ModelCompiler).

 ## License Model ##

 The ModelCompiler code is [MIT license](https://github.com/OPCFoundation/UA-ModelCompiler/blob/master/license.md), however, it links to the UA-.NETStandard NuGet packages which is covered under the [OPC Foundation Redistributables licence](https://opcfoundation.org/license/redistributables/1.3/index.html).
 If a user chooses the version that links directly to the  UA-.NETStandard submodule then the license the UA-.NETStandard [dual license](https://github.com/OPCFoundation/UA-.NETStandard/blob/master/LICENSE.txt) applies.

 ## Docker Build

 The compiled version of this model compiler is available in DockerHub as [sailavid/ua-modelcompiler](https://cloud.docker.com/u/sailavid/repository/docker/sailavid/ua-modelcompiler).